RAF Little Rissington: The beginning: 1930s into war

 During the build-up to the Second World War, the Air Ministry began constructing major airfields across the United Kingdom under what was known as the Expansion Period.
 RAF Little Rissington was one of these airfields.

 RAF Little Rissington officially opened in 1938, comprising the domestic site and a grass airfield.
 During 1942, three asphalt runways were laid.
 Extra land was added to accommodate Sites A to E. Later in the war, the main runway 05/23 was extended northerly (later to become the main runway for instrument landings), 09/27 and 14/32 were extended easterly and south-easterly respectively.

 Up to 1945 the station accommodated No. 6 Service Flying Training School RAF and No. 8 Maintenance Unit RAF.
 No. 8 Maintenance Unit was originally designated No. 8 Aircraft Storage Unit (ASU), however as the Second World War increased its momentum, so did the number of aircraft being stored.
 During the mid-1940s dispersal areas began openly storing aircraft, that had arrived straight from the manufacture.
-Due to security concerns, the level of security protection stepped up during the war, including the Station's own fighter force of several Spitfires.
+Due to security concerns, the level of security protection stepped up during the war, including the Station's own fighter force of several Supermarine Spitfires.
 Later in the war, various satellite airfields were used to spread out the increased number of aircraft.

 Central Flying School: 1946 to 1976

 In 1946 the Royal Air Force Central Flying School (CFS) moved to Little Rissington.
 The airfield also became the home to the RAF's aerobatics teams which included the Red Pelicans and later the Red Arrows.
 The airfield was expanded during this period, and a new fire station and control tower were built.
+The airfield closed on 23 April 1976.

 The Little Rissington UFO incident took place in October 1952.